Inventory Project – Honey Dipper

 - Cotton cloth or paper towel – to wipe the dipper off between grits

 - Food Grade finish

 Honey Dipper – Inventory

 You can turn the honey dipper completely between centers with just a bit of cleanup of each end when you are finished.
 I used a multiple jaw chuck to hold the blank which means I can completely finish the handle end of the dipper (see pic below).
 This product is suitable for production runs where you round the blank and put a tenon on it first then move to the multiple jaw chuck for the shaping.
 Keep your tools sharp and you can turn out two or three in an hour with a little practice.
-Remember to increase your price if you are using exotic wood that you had to purchase.
-Local or found wood is an excellent choice for dippers.
-So the main consideration is making sure the price compensates you for your turning time.
+Increase your prices if you are using exotic wood that you had to purchase.
+Local or found wood are excellent choices for dippers.
+When pricing make sure the price compensates you for your turning time.

 Turning a Honey Dipper

 Use a pencil to mark out the rough locations of the dipper and the tapered portions of the handle.
-I also marked out portions on the end so that I would have an easier time parting the dipper off of the lathe.
+I also mark the portions on the end so that it would be easier parting the dipper off of the lathe.

 Cut the grooves into the dipper.
-I like to look down on the dipper as I’m doing this so that I can line up the depth of each groove and keep it all the same size.
-If you find that your parting tool is burning the wood then the tip of your tool is the same width (or more) as the body.
-Your parting tool should have a tip that is just slightly larger than the tang of the tool, to reduce friction on the wood.
+I like to look down on the dipper as I’m doing this so that I can line up the depth of each groove and keep it all the same.
+If you find that your parting tool is burning the wood then the tip of your tool is the same width (or less) than the body.
+Your parting tool should have a tip that is slightly larger than the blade of the tool, to reduce friction on the wood.